-Year Actions 2018 Purchase between 8,750 and 9,000 conventional manufactured housing loans, representing a one to four percent increase over the Baseline.
+Year Actions 2018 Purchase between 8,750 and 9,000 conventional manufactured housing loans24, representing a one to four percent increase over the Baseline.
 This includes the loan purchases referenced in Objective #3.
 Baseline: The average number of manufactured housing loans purchased by Fannie Mae over the last three years (2014, 7,806; 2015, 7,749; 2016, 8,660) is 8,072 loans.
-However, in 2016 there was an increase in manufactured housing loan volume to 8,660 and accordingly the 2018 loan purchase target has been set above the 2016 volume. • Assist Fannie Mae lenders in meeting loan delivery requirements and expanding manufactured loan deliveries by engaging 25 manufactured housing lenders that have been identified as reasonably likely to increase loan originations and loan deliveries of this type to promote the loan product and provide further instruction and assistance.
+However, in 2016 there was an increase in manufactured housing loan volume to 8,660 and accordingly the 2018 loan purchase target has been set above the 2016 volume.
+Assist Fannie Mae lenders in meeting loan delivery requirements and expanding manufactured loan deliveries by engaging 25 manufactured housing lenders that have been identified as reasonably likely to increase loan originations and loan deliveries of this type to promote the loan product and provide further instruction and assistance.

-Of this group, a target number of: 505 loans will be manufactured housing loans in rural areas, as provided under Fannie Mae's Rural Housing Plan.
+24 Of this group, a target number of: 505 loans will be manufactured housing loans in rural areas, as provided under Fannie Mae's Rural Housing Plan.

-Year Actions 2019 Purchase between 9,000 and 9,250 conventional manufactured housing loans, representing an approximate four to seven percent increase over the Baseline.
+Year Actions 2019 Purchase between 9,000 and 9,250 conventional manufactured housing loans25, representing an approximate four to seven percent increase over the Baseline.
 This includes the loan purchases referenced in Objective #3. • Expand lender outreach to an additional 25 lenders (i.e., lenders not approached in 2018) that have been identified as reasonably likely to increase loan originations and loan deliveries of this type to increase the population of lenders delivering manufactured housing loans.
-2020 Purchase between 11,000 and 11,500 conventional manufactured housing loans, representing an approximate 27 to 33 percent increase over the Baseline.
+2020 Purchase between 11,000 and 11,500 conventional manufactured housing loans26, representing an approximate 27 to 33 percent increase over the Baseline.
 This includes the loan purchases referenced in Objectives #2 and #3. • Expand lender outreach to an additional 25 lenders (i.e., lenders not approached in 2018 or 2019) that have been identified as reasonably likely to increase loan originations and loan deliveries of this type to increase the population of lenders delivering manufactured housing loans.
+2021 Purchase between 12,650 and 13,150 conventional manufactured housing loans, representing an approximate15 percent increase over the prior year's target.
+This lower bound of this target is approximately 46 percent higher than our Baseline of 8,660 loans.
+While loan purchase volumes in some years have approached this target, this would represent a new high for loan purchase volume.
+Furthermore, this comes during a time when there are several reasons for setting a conservative target in 2021, including uncertainty around interest rates, potential for further economic contraction in regions where manufactured housing is common, and continued supply chain challenges in manufactured housing home production and distribution.